AdobeDocs/document-cloud-learn.en/help/sign/add-users-to-your-account.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Add Users to Your Account
+# Adding Users

-Learn how to add users to your account.
-This video shows you how you can activate an account for another person.
+Learn how to add users individually or in bulk to your Adobe Sign account.

 >[!VIDEO](https://video.tv.adobe.com/v/17356?hidetitle=true)